How to Transfer Emails From One Gmail Account to Another ?

 Method 3: Using an Email Client to Forward Emails from One Gmail ID to Another

-- Add your old Gmail account using IMAP settings.
+- Add your Source Gmail account using the normal IMAP settings;

 Advantages: